XvisionAS/FieldTwin-Integration-Demo/scripts/javascript/create-layout/README.md

 `env.sh` to fill and source needed env variable

-`result-commented.js` contain some small comment on some entries obtained from  a generic subProject and  `./get-layout.sh > result.json`
+`result-commented.js` contains some small comments on some entries obtained from a generic subProject and  `./get-layout.sh > result.json`

 demo video at https://youtu.be/n9ULYkZ7fnE